cbrown5/cbrown5.github.io/_posts/2016-11-14-extract-exif.md

 <iframe src="/data/hornby_pic_loc.html" style = "width: 95%; height: 30em"> It no map appears here your browser doesn't support iframes.
 Try <a href = "/data/hornby_pic_loc.html">this link instead</a></iframe>

 Next up we will look at how to match these locations to the quadrat data I collected.
+I will also show you how to add photos to the pop-ups at the site locations.